yanaleksandrov/theme-starter/README.md

 - Generate a new template for a test
   - `composer generate-test TestName`
 - How to run a test
-  - For example we have a test with the name TrimStringTest which is located in tests\TrimStringTest.php.
+  - For example, we have a test with the name TrimStringTest which is located in tests\TrimStringTest.php.
 We just need to run this command in a command line: ` ./vendor/bin/phpunit themes/flade/tests/TrimStringTest.php
     `